mahend101/gitnotes/README.md

 Deleted a file locally and didnt yet commit
 -------------------------------------------
 So you deleted a file, and immediately realized it was a mistake?
-This one is easy, just do:
+This one is easy, just do: <br>
-$ git checkout HEAD <filename>
+$ git checkout HEAD \<filename\>